-Give your students access to library research consultations online.
-Librarians teaching in courses may be able to participate on class discussion boards as a resource, host online drop-in sessions, or develop additional instruction videos to support learning.
+Online research consultations: Students may request virtual consultations with a librarian.
+Librarians teaching in courses may be able to participate on class discussion boards, host online drop-in sessions, or develop additional instruction videos to support learning.

 Contact: Your liaison librarian

 Contact: Syllabus Service

 Online video resources: A number of online video resources are available for educational use and as licensed streaming content.
 We can purchase them for you through Kanopy and Docuseek, if available.